 - 1/2 cup milk

-- Cook the rice according to the package directions.
+Cook the rice according to package directions, adding the 1/4 teaspoon salt to the boiling water.
 Keep warm.

-- Meanwhile,grill the chicken breast 6 to 8 minutes on each side till they are no longer pink, Season to taste with coarse salt and pepper.
-Cut into bite size pieces.
+Meanwhile, grill or broil the chicken breasts, 6 to 8 minutes per side until no longer pink.
+Season to taste with coarse salt and freshly ground black pepper.
+Cut into bite-size pieces.
 Keep warm.

-- Set up a buffet or pass the ingredients for everyone to make their "sundaes" on dinner plates or in large bowls.
-Start with a bed of chow mein noodles and add rice, chicken, celery, pineapple, oranges, coconut, and almonds.
+Set up as a buffet or pass the ingredients for everyone to make their “sundaes” on dinner plates or in large bowls.
+Start with the a bed of chow mein noodles and add rice, chicken, celery, pineapple, oranges, coconut, and almonds.
 Drizzle sauce over all and top with a cherry!